Cross-Over Investors and Allocation Shifts

 Rating downgrade → Mandate-constrained selling → Price discount → Cross-over buyer captures spread → Rating stabilizes or upgrades → Spread compresses → Excess return

-This isn't theoretical.
+This isn’t theoretical.
 Fallen angels have historically produced +20% average excess returns over 12 months after downgrade (since 2004, per VanEck research).
 The flip side: they lose roughly -10% in the 6 months before downgrade as the market prices in deterioration.
-The durable lesson: timing matters, and the best entry point is after the forced selling clears, not before.
+The signal worth remembering: timing matters, and the best entry point is after the forced selling clears, not before.

 The practical point: when fallen-angel volume spikes, it creates a temporary supply/demand imbalance in HY that widens spreads beyond what fundamentals justify.
 Cross-over investors with pre-committed capital and pre-approved credits can step in when others are forced out.